dwincort/dwincort.github.io/projects.md

 # Projects

 You can check out the coding projects I'm developing and maintaining by looking at my [github account](https://github.com/dwincort).
-These projects are all in functional languages, with my recent work on Adaptive Fuzz in [OCaml](http://ocaml.org/) and the rest in [Haskell](http://www.haskell.org/haskellwiki/Haskell).
+These projects are all in functional languages, with my work on Adaptive Fuzz in [OCaml](http://ocaml.org/) and the rest in [Haskell](http://www.haskell.org/haskellwiki/Haskell).

 ## Row-Types